SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 ![create reference](images/ref-tab.png "a dialog with tabs, showing a tab for each type of reference")

+Alternatively you can also import references from external managers (for example: Zotero, Menderley & Jabref).
+The format used is [BibTeX](https://www.bibtex.com/).
+You can also import multiple reference items in one go.

-The RC currently supports the following types:
+The RC currently supports the following reference types:

 - Book
 - Chapter (of a book)